-Christine shared her beautiful journey from leaving a life that felt constricted, a life filled with the wrong things.
-I love the language she used to describe that time–”I felt compromised and it was totally me that was compromising my life.”
-This so resonated with me because I believe ultimately that I am the one who compromises my own life, not others.
-In my own past, I compromised my life by being in the wrong career, by not being healthy in relationships, by not doing the personal emotional work I needed to do, and by focusing more on my own problems than on how I could be of service to others.
-I recognize that there are many out there who do not have the where-with-all to change their circumstances or are in abusive relationships that prevent change.
+Christine shared her beautiful journey from leaving a life that felt constricted; a life filled with the wrong things.
+I love the language she used to describe that time: “I felt compromised and it was me who was compromising my life.”
+This resonated with me because I believe I am the one who compromises my own life, not others.
+In my past, I compromised my life by being in the wrong career, by not being healthy in relationships, by not doing the personal emotional work I needed to do, and by focusing more on my own problems than on how I could be of service to others.
+I recognize that there are many out there who do not have the wherewithal to change their circumstances or are in abusive relationships that prevent change.
 But I believe that many of us do compromise our own lives.
-I am grateful for the wake-up call that I got in the form of being “sick and tired of being sick and tired.”
+I am grateful for the wake-up call that I got in the form of being, as Fannie Lou Hamer said, “Sick and tired of being sick and tired.”

 Thank you to Christine Westbury for sharing your journey with me and role-modeling what it means to listen for the still, small voice that tells us it is time to change.